 - Photos: Don’t share any photos of the engagement or wedding until the bride and groom have done so.
-Some couples are now asking guests to not take photos or videos, as it may ruin a photo opportunity for the hired professionals.
+Some couples are now asking guests not to take photos or videos, as it may ruin a photo opportunity for the hired professionals, such as Queenstown Heli Wedding.
+The wedding photographers Northern VA will make the perfect photos for the couple so they can have a beautiful memory.
 Also, no flash if you use your camera phone!

 - Send your RSVP in a timely fashion.

 - Many couples are working with a tight budget.
 Don’t bring a guest or ask to bring one if you didn’t get a plus one.
 Also, if you have kids, clarify if they can come.